bnovak1/MD_simulation_setup/README.md

 ### inputs/build.Snakefile

 Snakefile for applying the 2 scripts above.
 Independent usage of the scripts can also be determined from here.
 Requires [snakemake](https://snakemake.readthedocs.io/).

+# LigninBuilder_GROMACS

+Build chosen library(ies) that come with LigninBuilder, sort structures by number of monomers, create GROMACS .top files for structures with desired sizes, energy minimize structures with GROMACS.